8rents/fish/README.md

 ## License

 All files in this repository are filed under the MIT license type.
-For the actual license file please reffer to the [`info` branch](https://github.com/8rents/fish/blob/info/LICENSE).
+For the [actual MIT license file](https://github.com/8rents/fish/blob/info/LICENSE) please reffer to the `info` branch.